-If you wanted to know more about the RERA Act, then this post will provide more inputs.
+If you want to know more about the RERA Act, then this post will provide more input.
 Read on!

 RERA stands for Real Estate Regulation and Development Act.
 The Indian Parliament passed this act in 2016.
 The principal motive of this act is to safeguard home buyers, along with boosting real estate industry investments.

 RERA is available in every state of India.
-And it has been implemented to regulate the real estate sector.
+It has been implemented to regulate the real estate sector.
 It has also emerged as a body for the reporting and solution of property-based issues about builders and buyers.

 Why was RERA implemented?

-For long, the Indian real estate sector was suffering from discrepancy about builders and home buyers.
+For a long, the Indian real estate sector was suffering from discrepancies between builders and home buyers.
 Homebuyers were finding it tough to get the delivery of their homes on time.
-But, even builders were taken to courts to sort out issues.
+But even builders were taken to court to sort out issues.

 Hence, to address all these issues, RERA was implemented.
-It was to provide a sense of security and uniformity to Homebuyers and transparency to real estate developers.
+It provided a sense of security and uniformity to Homebuyers and transparency to real estate developers.

 RERA is available all over India in all states and union territories.
 A builder needs to inform their Homebuyers about contraction progress.
-And they also need to tell them of an exact date of possession.
+And they also need to tell them the exact date of possession.

-With RERA in place, now Homebuyers are confident that they will be able to move into their new home on a specified date.
+With RERA in place, home buyers are now confident that they can move into their new home on a specified date.

 What benefits does RERA offer to the real estate sector?

 The primary benefit that RERA offers is keeping away real estate project delays.
 Yes, when a builder starts a project, it just can’t continue for ages.
 It has to be completed within a specified time.
-Thus, when any real estate projects start, it is now mandatory for all builders to register it under RERA for tracking.
+Thus, when any real estate project starts, it is now mandatory for all builders to register it under RERA for tracking.

 The powers of RERA are not contained in a single body.
 It has been divided into many bodies to overlook many aspects of real estate.
 Each of them is accounted to look after real estate development in India’s every state and union territory.

-Be it a residential or a commercial property; everything comes under the umbrella of RERA.
-The regulations that RERA provides is intended towards the protection of interests of developers and buyers in India.
+Be it a residential or a commercial property, everything comes under the umbrella of RERA.
+The regulations that RERA provides are intended for the protection of the interests of developers and buyers in India.

 Owing to the rules and regulations of the RERA Act in India, many things have changed for good.
 Yes, the real estate industry has been able to bring about more simplicity and responsibility in its tasks among realtors.